hashicorp/terraform-website/content/source/docs/cloud/api/policy-sets.html.md

 ## Relationships

-The following relationships may be present in various responses:
+The following relationships may be present in various responses for policy sets:

-* `workspaces`: The workspaces to which the policy set applies.
+* `current-version`: The most recent **successful** policy set version.
-* `policies`: Individually managed policies which are associated with the policy set.
 * `newest-version`: The most recently created policy set version, regardless of status.
 Note that this relationship may include an errored and unusable version, and is intended to allow checking for VCS errors.
+* `organization`: The organization associated with the specified policy set.
+* `policies`: Individually managed policies which are associated with the policy set.
+* `workspaces`: The workspaces to which the policy set applies.

+The following relationships may be present in various responses for policy set versions:

-* `current-version`: The most recent **successful** policy set version.
+* `policy-set`: The policy set associated with the specified policy set version.